-The Historic Alano Club of St. Joseph, Missouri, is one of a few original Alano Clubs formed in the 1940’s and continuing to operate in their original facility.
+The Historic Alano Club of St. Joseph, Missouri, is the oldest Alano Club, west of the Mississippi, formed in the 1940’s and continuing to operate in their original facility.
 That original facility is a historic mansion located in the Museum Hill Historic Neighborhood in St. Joseph, Missouri.

 Alano is not affiliated with any 12 Step Program.
 A common myth is that AA runs Alano – that is just a myth – AA has never run any Alano Club.
 The Alano club of St. Joseph, Mo.
 Inc., is an independent, private, not-for-profit, 501-C3, self governing organization with an elected Board and elected Officers.

 ADDRESS: 401 S 11th St.; St Joseph, MO., 64501